AdrianArtacho/salta_wiki/docs/user-guide/data-input.md

 - Find out the framerate (for reference) using the terminal
 - If the video needs to be converted from the device’s native format

+1) Open it in VLC
+2) Convert/Save
+3) Don’t forget to set the input/output files in the dialog

 Videos may require transcoding or cropping before analysis.
 For example, the lines below ensure the correct frame rate is known prior to processing: